martell/ellcc/libecc/src/nghttp2/doc/nghttpx.1.rst

     backend  is permanently  offline, once  it goes  in that state, and this is the default behaviour.

+    The     session     affinity    is     enabled     using
+    "affinity=<METHOD>"  parameter.
+If  "ip" is  given  in
+    <METHOD>, client  IP based session affinity  is enabled.
+    If  "none" is  given  in <METHOD>,  session affinity  is disabled, and this is the default.
+The session affinity is enabled per  <PATTERN>.
+If at least  one backend has "affinity" parameter,  and its  <METHOD> is  not "none", session  affinity is  enabled  for  all backend  servers sharing  the  same  <PATTERN>.
+It is  advised  to  set "affinity"  parameter  to   all  backend  explicitly  if session affinity  is desired.
+The session  affinity may break if one of the backend gets unreachable, or backend settings are reloaded or replaced by API.

     Since ";" and ":" are  used as delimiter, <PATTERN> must not  contain these  characters.
 Since  ";" has  special meaning in shell, the option value must be quoted.